-Steph has a Master’s Degree in Sports and Exercise Medicine and has fifteen years' experience as a physiotherapist treating musculoskeletal and sports injuries.
-She has a wealth of experience, having worked at the Royal Military Academy Sandhurst, the Defence Military Rehabilitation Centre, premiership rugby, private practices and the UK National Health Service.
-She has also worked for county and club community rugby teams, at the London 2012 Olympics and for tennis and basketball sports events.
+Steph has a Master’s Degree in Sports and Exercise Medicine and has fifteen years' experience as a physiotherapist.
+She has a wealth of experience treating musculoskeletal and sports injuries, having worked at the Royal Military Academy Sandhurst, the Defence Military Rehabilitation Centre, as well as in premiership rugby, private practices and the UK National Health Service.
+She has also worked for county and community club rugby teams, at the London 2012 Olympics and at tennis and basketball sports events.

-Steph enjoys running and grew up playing competitive tennis to a national level.
+She enjoys running and has clocked a sub 20-minute 5km personal best.
+She also grew up playing competitive tennis at a national level.
 "I would be training eight to ten hours a week, then playing tournaments at weekends.
 I know about the blood, sweat and tears it takes to compete at a sport, and the utter heartbreak when someone tells you that your injury needs 'rest'.
 In fact, getting injured is what led me to becoming a physiotherapist.
 I therefore make sure that part of any rehabilitation programme I provide includes a carefully considered training programme to maintain as much strength and fitness as possible, as well as graded rehab progressions all the way through to getting back to your sport.
 I finish off with advice on ongoing maintenance to reduce the risk of injury recurrence in the future.
 This is for the benefit of both the athlete and anyone they come into contact with... because living with an athlete who can't train is like living with a bear with a sore head!"

 With regards to providing online physio treatment, Steph says: